risc0/risc0-ethereum/contracts/script/README.md

 Then, in the instructions below, pass the `--fireblocks` flag to the `manage` script.

+> [!NOTE]
+> Your Fireblocks API user will need to have "Editor" permissions (i.e., ability to propose transactions for signing, but not necessarily the ability to sign transactions).

+> [!NOTE]
+> To deploy contracts using Fireblocks, you will need to add the null address (`0x0000000000000000000000000000000000000000`) to your Fireblocks whitelist.

 ## Deploy the timelocked router

 Deploy the contracts: